ahmadasaad89/React_Webpack/README.md

 Customized airbnb eslint rules are used to ensure consistent code around the website.

 ###### Routing
-React router is used to handle navigating between different routes and browser history.
+React router is used to handle the browser history and navigating between different routes.

+###### Infinite scrolling
+Making use of the github Link response header to enable **infinite scrolling to the following/followers list**.